spencerhass15/JavaScriptFrameworks2020/docs/InstallationGuideMac.md

 ### Prettier Extension (Optional)

 Prettier automatically formats your code and you can configure it to format your code whenever you save a file.
-Using this is optional for now but we will require it for our final group project.
+Using this is optional for now but we will require it for group projects.

 If you would like to use prettier, search for _Prettier_ in the Extensions tab on the left and install _Prettier - Code formatter_.
 Once its installed, click on _Reload_ if necessary.